rarimo/unforgettable-sdk/README.md

 ## 📖 Overview

 The Unforgettable SDK is a comprehensive, multi-platform toolkit for implementing secure, seedless wallet recovery in your applications.
-It enables users to recover their private keys using biometric factors (face recognition, physical objects) and traditional methods (passwords) without storing sensitive data on centralized servers.
+It enables users to recover their private keys using biometric factors (face recognition, physical objects) and traditional methods (passwords) without storing sensitive data on servers.

 ### Key Features